Occupation of the Malheur National Wildlife Refuge: Prelude to the occupation

 On November 5, 2015, Ammon Bundy called Harney County Sheriff David Ward and arranged a meeting later the same day.
 At the meeting, Ammon Bundy and Montana militiaman Ryan Payne insisted to Sheriff Ward that Ward must shield Dwight and Steven Hammond against re-imprisonment.
-Ward recalled that when he explained that he did not have authority to shield the Hammonds from a lawful sentence, Bundy's and Payne's demeanor became threatening.
+Ward recalled that when he explained that he did not have the authority to shield the Hammonds from a lawful sentence, Bundy's and Payne's demeanor became threatening.
 Payne told Ward that if he did not shield the Hammonds from imprisonment, "thousands" of armed militiamen would come to the county to "do Ward's job" for him—and Payne pointedly noted that he might not be able to control what else the militia might do.
 By late fall, local, state, and federal law enforcement agencies noticed that members of anti-government militias had started to relocate to Harney County, and the USFWS began circulating a photograph of Ammon Bundy with instructions for staff to "be on the lookout".

 By early December 2015, Bundy and Payne had moved to Burns.
 The same month, they organized a meeting at the Harney County Fairgrounds to rally support for their efforts.
 At the meeting, a "committee of safety" was organized by Bundy and Payne to orchestrate direct action against the Hammond sentences.
 According to that group's website, the Harney County Committee of Safety considers itself "a governmental body established by the people in the absence of the ability of the existing government to provide for the needs and protection of civilized society" (during the American Revolution, committees of safety were shadow governments organized to usurp authority from colonial administrators).